 Household spending advanced 0.9% in the quarter, driven by a 3.2% increase in durable goods spending.
 Spending on semi-durables (+1.1%) and services (+1.0%) also contributed to the overall rise in consumer expenditures.
-Household Spending Accelerates In Second Quarter Household spending increased 0.9%, following a 0.5% first-quarter gain.
-Inventory Accumulation Slows Highlights.
+Investment in residential construction rose 1.0%, following a 1.3% advance in the first quarter.
+Household Spending Accelerates In Second Quarter Highlights.
 Economy of Singapore.
 Singapore could thus be said to rely on an extended concept of intermediary trade to Entrepôt trade, by purchasing raw goods and refining them for re-export, such as in the wafer fabrication industry and oil refining.

 Luxembourg enjoys a degree of economic prosperity very rare among industrialized democracies.
-Economy of Sweden.
+In 2009, a budget deficit of 5% resulted from government measures to stimulate the economy, especially the banking sector, as a result of the world economic crisis.
+This was however reduced to 1.4% in 2010.
+History Sectors In 2013 the GDP was $60.54 billion of which services, including the financial sector, produced 86%.
+Banking Steel Tourism Economy of Sweden.
 The economy of Sweden is a developed export-oriented economy aided by timber, hydropower, and iron ore.These constitute the resource base of an economy oriented toward foreign trade.